Lebowski89/blog/content/posts/Common Tasks - Files (and Directories).md

     state: '{{ file_state }}'
 ```

-The above includes a `wait_for` task, to assure the file is present before continuing the play.
+The above includes a `wait_for` task to assure the file is present before continuing the play.

 **Include tasks:**